Food Science and Nutrition

 For more information regarding faculty visit the Department of Food Science and Nutrition website.

-The Department of Food Science and Nutrition (FdSN) at the School of Applied Technology and the Institute for Food Safety and Health (IFSH), with Illinois Institute of Technology faculty, U.S. Food and Drug Administration (FDA) scientists, and food industry experts, provides a unique training ground for individuals seeking graduate education in food safety and technology and food process engineering.
+The Department of Food Science and Nutrition (FdSN) consists of Illinois Institute of Technology faculty, in collaboration with U.S. Food and Drug Administration (FDA) scientists, and food industry experts, and provides a unique training ground for individuals seeking graduate education in food safety and technology and food process engineering.

-The IFSH facilities include 40,000 square feet of research laboratories, office and meeting space, 26,000 square feet of industrial scale pilot plant facility, 3,000 square feet of food processing plant (GMP) and 3,000 square feet of Biosafety Level-3 (BSL-3) Laboratory and Bio-containment Pilot Plant (BCPP).
+FdSN makes use of the facilities of Illinois Tech's Moffett campus - home of the university's Institute for Food Safety and Health (IFSH.)
+These facilities include 40,000 square feet of research laboratories, office and meeting space, 26,000 square feet of industrial scale pilot plant facility, 3,000 square feet of food processing plant (GMP), and 3,000 square feet of Biosafety Level-3 (BSL-3) Laboratory and Bio-containment Pilot Plant (BCPP).
 The research laboratory facilities at Moffett Campus include numerous laboratories for microbiology, virology, molecular biology, chemistry, biochemistry, nutrition, and engineering.
 A 5,000 square feet Clinical Nutrition Research Facility is also located at the university's Mies Campus.
 The pilot plant at IFSH houses state of the art equipment such as computer-controlled retorts, high temperature-short time plate pasteurizer, high pressure food processors for pasteurization and sterilization studies, equipment for aseptic processing of particulate foods, pulsed electric field apparatus, ozone processor, UV food processors, homogenizers, and high power ultrasound.
 The BSL-3 and BCPP provide an opportunity to conduct studies on control of pathogenic microorganisms using pilot-scale equipment.
 Further, microbiological, food engineering, chemical, and packaging laboratories support the pilot plant facilities.
 IFSH’s food science and technology library provides both physical and systems access to current and retrospective research and technical publications.
 The 25,000 square feet of laboratories and facilities of the FDA Division of Food Processing Science and Technology physically located in the same building are also available to FdSN collaborative research projects.

 Study of chemical structures, types, and metabolism of carbohydrates, lipids, and proteins.
 Discussion of the biological and chemical roles of vitamins and minerals.
 Application and integration of metabolic knowledge with health promotion and chronic disease.